Skip to content

 2. Appoint a Court of Protection Visitor to prepare and provide a report;

-4. Require a Local Authority arrange for a report to be made (for example an Independent Social Work report); and
+4. Require a Local Authority to arrange for a report to be made (for example an Independent Social Work report); and

 To enable the Court of Protection Visitor to fulfil their functions, the Mental Capacity Act gives them powers to: